charlesmchen/typefacet/README.md

 ### Autokern

 A set of scripts for auto-kerning fonts.
-See the [TypeFacet Autokern Manual](http://charlesmchen.github.com/typefacet/topics/autokern/index.html).
+See the [TypeFacet Autokern Project Pages](http://charlesmchen.github.com/typefacet/topics/autokern/index.html).

 ### Font Interpolator